213 W. Federal Street,

 4 people favorited this theater

-Operated as a movie theatre until the early-1970’s, it was then used as a nightclub known as the Agora.
+Operated as a movie theatre until closing in 1970.
+It was then used as a nightclub known as the Agora.
 Plans have been discussed to renovate the lobby as a museum for Idora Park, a defunct Youngstown Amusement Park.

 There has also been interest by a local playhouse to obtain and renovate the theatre, however most of the State Theatre’s interior features have already been obliterated and the auditorium may be beyond feasible repair.